chamundeswari1212/DigitalEdify-Sales-Performance-Dashboard-Power-BI-Project-/README.md

 - Which states and cities contribute most to sales?
 - Which are the Top 5 performing products by Sales and Profit?
 - What is the average discount across different campaigns?
+- How do discounts affect overall sales and profitability?
+- Which Product Categories or Campaigns generate the highest revenue?
+- Are there any sales hotspots (high demand zones)?
+- Which campaigns (e.g., Diwali Bonanza, Summer Sale) are most effective?

--Dashboard Interaction - <a href="https://github.com/chamundeswari1212/DigitalEdify-Sales-Performance-Dashboard-Power-BI-Project-/blob/README/Screenshot%202025-10-30%20183355.png">View Dashboard</a>
+- Dashboard Interaction - <a href="https://github.com/chamundeswari1212/DigitalEdify-Sales-Performance-Dashboard-Power-BI-Project-/blob/README/Screenshot%202025-10-30%20183355.png">View Dashboard</a>

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.